ewbarnard/NexmoInsight/Proposals/Scale.md

 I generally pick from one of several potential descriptions when submitting to a CFP.
 Since most conferences that I've submitted to request multiple submissions, I try to make each _set_ of submissions as much of a variety as possible.
-I can never predict what gets chosen by the organizers, and feedback indicates that it's a matter of filling in pieces of the puzzle in relationship to other speakers' talks.
+I can never predict what gets chosen by the organizers, and feedback indicates that it's a matter of filling in pieces of the puzzle in relation to other speakers' talks.

 The following descriptions assume submission is to a PHP-centric conference and thus there is no